 From legends of mystics dragons on the Isle of Arran, to a jaunt down the main street of Llanfairpwllgwyngyllgogerychwyrndrobwll-llantysiliogogogoch (no, that’s not a typo), to the royal palaces of London, and the great wall of Londonderry, the United Kingdom has something for all types of students.
-Whether you want to adapt a chic accent, seep in history, or work with trendsetting technology, the vast diversity of this powerful island allows for endless study abroad possibilities.
+This powerful nation allows for endless study abroad possibilities.
 So stuff those textbooks and bagpipes into your suitcase, and get ready to have a “wale” of a time.

 Why Study Abroad in the UK

 With diversity in the classroom and a backyard full of natural wonders, there is no shortage of advantages to studying abroad in the UK.
 The extensive amount of study abroad program opportunities in the UK, the ease of travel, the high standard of living, and the access to cultural, historical, and scientific treasures is hard to beat.
 Then there’s the fact that, as the world’s first industrial power, the UK is still at the forefront of many economic races.
 In other words, start with study abroad in the UK to become part of the global workforce in almost any field.

 The United Kingdom of Great Britain and Northern Ireland consists of Wales, Scotland, England, and Northern Ireland.
 Each country offers both undiluted nature and colorful cosmopolitan areas, and has more than enough to keep you busy outside of class.
 With so many options for study abroad in the UK, it is going to be tough to choose just one (but don’t worry, the UK’s excellent transportation network will let you explore all of the nooks and crannies on your free time)